Canon T7i vs Panasonic G80

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T7i and Panasonic Lumix DMC-G80 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the T7i and the G80 have been discontinued, but can regularly be found used on eBay.
+Both the T7i and the G80 have been discontinued, but can regularly be found used on ebay.
 The G80 was replaced by the Panasonic G90, while the T7i was followed by the Canon T8i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the T7i and G80 can be found, respectively, in the Canon T7i Manual (free pdf) or the online Panasonic G80 Manual.

 So how do things add up?
 Is the Canon T7i better than the Panasonic G80 or vice versa?
 The listing below highlights the relative strengths of the two models.